-"...you say that in Jerusalem is the place it is necessary to worship" (vs. 20).
-To divert the discussion away, she brought up the religious disagreement between Jews and Samaritans, which Jesus brushed away.
-"God is Spirit" (vs. 24).
-Note the statement regarding God's nature.
+Vss.
+20-24 - you say that in Jerusalem is the place it is necessary to worship -- To divert the discussion away, once again, she brought up the religious disagreement between Jews and Samaritans, which Jesus brushed away.
+God is Spirit. -- Note the statement regarding God's nature.
 He is not physical, but non-material, nor limited to one place.
-Consequently, it is not so important where we worship God, so much as how we worship Him.
-What is necessary is that we worship Him (submit to, and offer our willingness to serve, Him) in the inner being and in truth (honesty, integrity).
+Consequently, it is not so important where we worship Him, so much as how we worship Him.
+What is necessary is that we worship God (submit to, and offer our willingness to serve, Him) in the inner being and in truth (honesty, integrity).

-"I know that Messiah is coming... when that One comes, He will declare all things to us" (vs. 25). - The woman is ready to table the discussion.
+Vss.
+25-30 - I know that Messiah is coming... when that One comes, He will declare all things to us. - The woman is ready to table the discussion.
 She appeals to the coming Messiah, thinking to put Jesus off by appealing to a final umpire that they would both respect.
 She believed that the Messiah's coming was not at all in the immediate future.
-"I who speak to you am He" (vs. 26).
-The Greek actually says, "I AM, ...the One speaking with you."
-This is the first of seven "I am absolute's" in the gospel of John.
-(Cf. 4:26; 6:20; 8:24,28,58; 13:19; 18:5-9 -- Each "I am absolute" is spoken in an unusual context, or makes an unusual claim.
+I who speak to you am He - The Greek actually says, "I am, the One speaking with you."
+This is the first of seven "I am absolute's" in the Gospel of John.
+(Cf. 4:26; 6:20; 8:24.28,58; 13:19; 18:5-9 -- Each "I am absolute" is spoken in an unusual context, or makes an unusual claim.
 In each case, Jesus says "I am".
 This is an intentional reference back to Exodus 3:14, where Moses asked God regarding His name.
 God said, "I AM who I AM.
 Tell them I AM has sent me."
-In the Greek Septuagint translation of the OT, this phrase for "I am" was "Egō eimi", ...the exact same wording Jesus used in each of these passages!
-Since the first person singular ending is part of the verb, the use of the pronoun, egō, is for emphasis, "I am."
+In the Greek Septuagint translation of the OT, this phrase for "I am" was "Ego eimi", the exact same wording Jesus used in each of these passages.
+Since the verb itself contains the first person singular ending, the use of the pronoun, $eg\bar{o}$ , is for emphasis, "I am."
 You would only use the pronoun to strongly draw attention to yourself as the speaker.
 Unfortunately, most of these passages are not translated well in English.
 The editors have chosen to add the pronoun, "He", to the phrase in most of these contexts, "I am He.
 [In the NASB, you can recognize this, because the "He" is in italics.]
 Only 8:58 is translated without modification.)
 This was a very strong and direct claim to be the very Messiah she had been talking about.
 When the woman heard this, she left everything by the well and ran into the town to tell everyone she knew about Him, and to invite them to "come and see" and "could this be the Christ?"